top of page

 Car battery Vs UPS Battery

-UPS batteries are DEEP CYCLE type battery that provides low but steady current so that they can serve power backup for longer periods.
+UPS batteries are DEEP CYCLE type battery that provides low but steady current so that they can serve as power backup for longer periods.
 On the other hand, Car batteries are DUAL PURPOSE type batteries, these batteries are designed to provide a balanced combination of starting (SLI type) and DEEP CYCLE.
-The car battery is designed to provide a high starting current but can also need to withstand a longer discharger period than an SLI type battery.
+The car battery is designed to provide a high starting current but can also need to withstand a longer discharger period than an SLI-type battery.

 There are also some more noticeable differences between CAR and UPS batteries.